Mrtly/thermostat/README.md

 ##### Test

-open SpecRunner.html in a browser
+open SpecRunner.html in a browser to see Jasmine's results

 ##### Notes
 Week 5 @ Makers Academy: <br>